timescale/docs.timescale.com-content/replication.md

 databases (sometimes called "read replicas"), allowing reads to be horizontally scaled by spreading the read query volume across multiple nodes.

 Timescale supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
+Using
-Using [logical replication][postgres-logrep-docs] with Timescale is *not recommended*, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are [not currently supported][postgres-partition-limitations].
+[logical replication][postgres-logrep-docs] with Timescale is *not recommended*, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are [not currently supported][postgres-partition-limitations].

 This tutorial will outline the basic configuration needed to set up streaming replication on one or more replicas, covering both synchronous and asynchronous options.
-It assumes you have at least 2 separate instances of TimescaleDB running.
+It assumes you have at least two separate instances of TimescaleDB running.
 If you're using our [Docker Image][timescale-docker], we recommend using a [Postgres entrypoint script][docker-postgres-scripts] to run the configuration.
 For our sample Docker configuration and run scripts, check out